Theojkydbz/basic-portfolio/src/markdowns/Projects/smartimer-of-galaxy.md

 > "With the timer, everyone stays on track and we produce a ton of ideas"     -      Tina Chen, Product Designer at Medium

-I have confronted by my internship to the world of work. despite my very good position at [Emotic](https://emotic.fr/) the contrast between school project and internship project inspire me to work on project management.
+I have confronted by my internship to the world of work. despite my position at [Emotic](https://emotic.fr/) the contrast between school project and internship project inspire me to work on project management.

 ![Persona for our Smartimer project](../../assets/smartimer/persona.png)